gmc-code/PC-Microbit-Extension-backup/docs/games/tilt_pixels.rst

     #.
 Write code to store all the game scores and display the average score with a button press.
     #.
 Write code to use the A and B buttons to adjust the game speed in steps of about 100.
     #.
 Add a default parameter to the __init__ method for the game speed and use a for loop to increment the game speed from 200 to 500 in steps of 100 so that only 4 games are played.
+    #.
+Modify the code so that the A and B buttons move the pixel left to right instead of tilting left to right.
+Keep the tilting in the y-direction.